Bl4omArchie/bash-script/README.md

 # Install snort

-This script manage your snort installation automatically.
+Automatic installation of snort with apt package manager.
+This script will install gperftools and hyperscan.